Home Educating - Progression through Arts Award levels from Explore to Gold

 National Portrait Gallery have uploaded the BP Portrait exhibition to their website.
 These are ideal for learners to enjoy, review and research contemporary portrait practice.

-have found that delivering Arts Award remotely offers more freedom for the young people to develop their ideas and take the portfolio in any direction they like.
+I have found that delivering Arts Award remotely offers more freedom for the young people to develop their ideas and take the portfolio in any direction they like.
 We usually set a day dedicated to young people to drop off their portfolios a month before moderation day.
 It is fantastic to see the diverse selection of art skills, practice, exhibition reviews and artists represented within the portfolios.
-The portfolios are always presented creatively, with pride, care and consideration
+The portfolios are always presented creatively, with pride, care and consideration.

-If you have been putting off having a go at developing Arts Award in your setting, now seems like the perfect time to give it a go
+If you have been putting off having a go at developing Arts Award in your setting, now seems like the perfect time to give it a go.

 Comments & Replies